wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

 * See the [Wavefront for Spring Boot FAQs](wavefront_spring_boot_faq.html).
 * You cannot save changes that you make to the preconfigured Spring Boot Inventory and Wavefront Service Dashboards.
 If you want to modify a preconfigured dashboard, you need to clone and edit the preconfigured dashboard.
 For details, see [Create and Customize Dashboards](ui_dashboards.html).
-* Wavefront customers or trial users can create smart alerts that dynamically filter noise and find true anomalies.
+* Customers or free trial users can create smart alerts that dynamically filter noise and find true anomalies.
 For details, see [Alerts](alerts.html).
     {% include note.html content="Alerts are not supported on this freemium cluster."%}
 * Try out the petclinic application with the Micrometer.
 See [Wavefront for Spring Boot: Getting Started](https://tanzu.vmware.com/developer/guides/spring/spring-wavefront-gs/) for details.